|

 be no further lesson before Christmas (or on Christmas day) the children should

 also complete the miniature tree by gluing all completed trees together.
-Making the miniature

-Christmas tree If using
+Christmas tree

 the blank template: copy template on green paper.
 Cut out.
-Decorate

-with ornaments in the week’s colour.
+Decorate with ornaments in the week’s colour.

 Write name, in pencil, on back of tree.

-Teacher collects trees and keeps them all until the final week’s
+Teacher collects trees and keeps them all until the final week’s lesson.

-lesson.
 If using

 the templates with ornaments: Copy the week’s template on white paper.